FAForever/wiki-pages/Linux-Install.md

 # Linux Installation

+## Script Install

 A [script](https://github.com/iczero/faf-linux) can be used to automate the installation.
 Please follow the instructions [here](https://github.com/FAForever/faf-linux/blob/master/README.md#setup-instructions).

-Otherwise use the guide below.
+## Install the FAF client
 This guide is created with Ubuntu users in mind.
 However with minor modifications the instructions can be used for others distros.
 If you run into any undocumented issues or have any questions please join us on the FAF discord in #linux-support.

-## Install the FAF client
 Download the latest stable version of the client from the [GitHub](https://github.com/FAForever/downlords-faf-client/releases).
 ```
 curl -L -O https://github.com/FAForever/downlords-faf-client/releases/download/v2022.4.1/faf_unix_2022_4_1.tar.gz>